2015-16 Annual Report (Text version)

 Remuneration: Board and Committee

-The related entities in Note 22 (except City North Infrastructure Pty Ltd) are consolidated into Queensland Treasury’s financial report.
+The related entities in Note 22 are not equity accounted in the financial report of the Queensland Treasury Corporation.
+These entities (except City North Infrastructure Pty Ltd) are consolidated into Queensland Treasury’s financial report.

 Basis point: One hundredth of one per cent (0.01%).